-1. Agency/entity responsible for preparing/administering the Consolidated Plan
+1. Describe agency/entity responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source

 The following are the agencies/entities responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source.